rams3sh/botocache/README.md

 ---

-* Botocache has been tested only for limited use cases and API calls which has been frequently used by me.
-This is not production ready as yet.
-Use this at your own risk.

 * This project was created mainly to support my internal use cases.
 Hence, there is a good scope of it having bugs and functional issues.
 Feel free to raise a PR / Issue in those cases.